Zahar44/ConsoleMenu/README.md

 Project is console menu witch can add/edit members.

-This project was made for impruving my c programming skills.
+This project was made for improving my c programming skills.